seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Against the bosom of the Prince of Wales:
 Harry to Harry shall, hot horse to horse,
 Meet and ne'er part till one drop down a corse.
-O that Glendower were come!...
+O that Glendower were come! ...

 **VERNON**
-…There is more news:
+...
+There is more news:
 I learn'd in Worcester, as I rode along,
 He cannot draw his power this fourteen days.